MileHacker Logo

 Visa & Entry Requirements

 Travelers planning a visit to Wuzhou, like anywhere else in mainland China, meet a special visa and entry requirements.
-These regulations vary by nationality and the objective of your visit.
+These regulations vary by nationality and the purpose of your visit.
 Careful preparation leads to smooth entry into the country.

 Visa Types & Application

 Most foreign nationals need a visa to enter mainland China.
-The type of visa corresponds to your travel purpose:
+The type of a visa corresponds to your travel purpose:

 Common Visa Categories